-By 7.40am the Japanese strike force was over Oahu, and 15 minutes later the attack began with dive-bombers blasting the army, navy and marine airfields to neutralize American air power so the the attack on warships could juceed without interference.
+By 7.40am the Japanese strike force was over Oahu, and 15 minutes later the attack began with dive-bombers blasting the army, navy and marine airfields to neutralize American air power so the the attack on warships could proceed without interference.

-The torpedo planes, high in and dive-bombers attacked warships initially without any position whatever.
-Amid the rougengines and the crash of bound they turned Pearl Harbor into smoke-filled inferno of blazing ploding warships and installation
+The torpedo planes, highling and dive-bombers attacked warships initially without any position whatever.
+Amid the roas engines and the crash of bomber they turned Pearl Harbor into smoke-filled inferno of blazing ploding warships and installation

-At 8.30am a lull developed, is within 45 minutes a second within force of 176 planes launched in tack.
+At 8.30am a lull developed, is within 45 minutes a second uniforce of 176 planes launched it tack.
 They withdrew by 10am at the raid was over.
-The big dispointment for the Japanese was in absence of the aircraft carrier the Pacific Fleet which were manoeuvres at the time of the rais By this action alone, the Japane have proved the value of big carriers in any naval campaign (-9)
+The big dispointment for the Japanese was absence of the aircraft carrier the Pacific Fleet which were manoeuvres at the time of the manoeuvres at the manoeu